Executive Presence is considered essential to effectively perform in leadership roles.

 - Physical attractiveness, normal weight,

-Executive presence can be cultivated with Image Management, argued Harrison Monarth.
+Executive presence can be cultivated with Image Management, noted Harrison Monarth.

 He advocated self-marketing tactics including:

-– Creating and maintaining a compelling personal “brand” to influence others’ perceptions and willingness to collaborate,
+– Maintaining a compelling personal “brand” to influence others’ perceptions and willingness to collaborate,

 – Managing online reputation, and recovering when communications go awry,